LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 * A chain with a specific use case and with a native token might only support the LSK token and their native token.
 * A gambling chain might support their native token, the LSK token and tokens from a selected group of oracle chains.

 When receiving unsupported tokens from a cross-chain transfer, chains should return those tokens to the sending chain if the message fee was sufficient.
-The threshold on the message fee to return unsupported tokens is chosen to be the same as the interoperability threshold for [returning CCMs][CCM-LIP] for other errors.
+The threshold on the message fee to return unsupported tokens is chosen to be the same as the interoperability threshold for [returning CCMs][research:ccm] for other errors.
 This threshold is set to be equal to the Lisk mainchain minimum fee.

 Lastly, note that modifying the list of supported tokens would result in a fork of the chain.
 For this reason, the default behavior for Lisk sidechains would be to support all tokens.

 ### Cross-chain Token Transfer

-To allow cross-chain transfers of tokens, we define a specific command which makes use of the [Interoperability module][base-interoperability-LIP] and creates a [cross-chain message][CCM-LIP] with the relevant information.
+To allow cross-chain transfers of tokens, we define a specific command which makes use of the [Interoperability module][research:base-interoperability] and creates a [cross-chain message][research:ccm] with the relevant information.
 When sending cross-chain tokens, it is crucial that every chain can correctly maintain escrow amounts of its native tokens across the ecosystem.
 In this way, the total supply of a token can never be increased by a foreign chain as the native chain only accepts as many tokens from a foreign chain as have been sent to it before.

 #### Transfer To and From the Native Chain